sattarik/RRCGAN_Molecules_Ehl/README.md

 -GPU Nvidia RTX 2080 Super, Cuda version: 10.1, cuDNN: 7.6, Tensorflow: 2.11.0

 # Files Guidance
+## directory: ./model_regular:
+contains codes for the Regular model.
+1) "preprocessing.ipynb" contains the code for reading the '.csv' files from PubChemQC library.
+2) "embedding_version_0_3.ipynb" contains encoder and decoder models.
+3) "Main_model_V01.ipynb" contains the code for Regressor and GAN models.
+After training the AE using "embedding_version_0_3.ipynb" file, the whole architecture should be trained here.
+After training, the file has a section for sample generation.
+## directory: ./model_transfer:
+contains codes for the first iteration of Transferred model.

+## directory: ./model_transfer2:
+contains codes for the second iteration of Transferred model.

 # License
 This project is covered under the **GNU General Public License v3.0**.
 The details of the used License is in License file.